 Kyle couldn’t have been better at guiding Cole & I through the gauntlet offered on each tee box.
 More impressively he kept his patience throughout the day, and if he was cussing us he did a great job of hiding it!

 The views at Lochenheath were similarly beautiful, along with most of the houses.
 The course is very playable from the tee to the green complex, where the devil takes over.
 I think the longest putt I made all day was a 6-footer for par on 18.
 Usually I’m good for 3-4 10 footers a round.
 No sir!
 Not at Lochenheath!

 While they are in the newer stages of going Private, it seemed to me that they have something special building.
 Although it is a smaller membership, most of them are locals, so the course will get play.
 The membership should only grow as the COVID golf population continues to grow.

 I’d say that the best discovery the day for me was the outstanding service and attention to detail delivered by both staffs.
 As was the case at Bay Harbor this morning, the entire staff at Lochenheath could not have been friendlier and more attentive.

-While you may have trouble securing a tee time at Lochenheath, it is worth an effort if you’er coming to town.
-It’s a great day of golf and a true test – if you like that sort if thing.
+While you may have trouble securing a tee time at Lochenheath, it is worth an effort if you’re coming to town.
+It’s a great day of golf and a true test – if you like that sort of thing.